QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

     - [ ] ***Roster Scenario Spawner Actor***
       * This creates your gameplay objectives and spawns

-8. In the Content Browser, navigate to `...\Content\Template\Blueprints` and place down the following:
+9. In the Content Browser, navigate to `...\Content\YourUserName\Blueprints` and place down the following:
     - [ ] ***2 BP_AISpawn_Managed***
       * Spawn points for AI - we will come back to this in a little bit
       * Also move them up from the ground about 50uu - Sometimes AI will not spawn if flush with the ground